 - Tax liability calculated on the total taxable income for the FY is zero

 - Your total interest income for the financial year is less than the basic exemption limit.

-Instructions to fill in Form 15G
+Instructions to fill out Form 15G

-- Mention your communication address correctly along with PIN code
+- Mention your communication address correctly along with PIN code.

-- Provide valid email ID and contact number for further communications
+- Provide valid email ID and contact number for further communications.

-- Tick mark ‘’yes’’ bracket if you were assessed to tax under the provisions of Income Tax Act, 1961 for any of the previous assessment years.
+- Tick mark ‘’Yes’’, if you were assessed to tax under the provisions of Income Tax Act, 1961 for any of the previous assessment years.

 - Total estimated income for the financial year (which includes all the income)

 - If you have already filed Form 15G anytime during the financial year, then the details of previous declaration along with aggregate amount of income needs to be mentioned in the present declaration.